 Why study here?

 Join us as a student at one of the leading performing arts universities in the world.
-As a Global Music student, you will deepen your own artistic identity and develop the ability to perform, communicate, collaborate, facilitate, research and lead in a wide range of musical, cultural and socially engaged contexts.
+As a Global Music student, you will deepen your own artistic identity and develop the ability to perform, communicate, collaborate, create, facilitate, research and lead in a wide range of musical, cultural and socially engaged contexts.

 About the studies